|Chehalem Park and Recreation District||Serving Newberg & Dundee, Oregon since 1967|

 Are you in charge of hosting a meeting?
 A party?
 Chehalem Aquatic & Fitness Center has recently remodeled the classroom/party room.
 We now have seating space available for 25 people.
 Rental includes TV, VCR, dry erase board, refrigerator, sink and microwave.
 Rent by the hour (to include set up and clean up time); $35/hour, $50 cleaning deposit required.

-We are pleased to announce that our newly renovated patio featuring picnic tables, ping pong, volleyball and tetherball will be available for use during the warm weather months.
+We are pleased to announce that our patio featuring picnic tables, ping pong, volleyball and tetherball will be available for use during the warm weather months.
 Rent the patio in conjunction with your pool rental.
 The patio will also be open to patrons for tanning and recreating during all regularly scheduled lap, public, family and parent/child swim sessions.
 The patio is located on the west side of the facility and is accessed through the building. $35/hour, $50 cleaning deposit required.
+(May - September)

 American Red Cross